Simple Additions, Substantial Gains: Expanding Scripts, Languages, and Lineage Coverage in URIEL+: Evaluating our Additions

 \paragraph{Results} Table \ref{tab:task_results} demonstrates \textsc{LangRank} performance across ablations.
-Overall, performance gains can be found in all but two tasks studied (MT, EL).
+Overall, performance gains are task-specific, appearing incan be found in all but two tasks studied (MT, EL).
 In particular, incorporating script distances significantly improves \textsc{LangRank} transfer predictions in part-of-speech tagging and Taxi1500 topic classification.
 Simultaneously, expanded lineage imputation yields further improvements in SIB200 topic classification and DEP 2.
-Given the high language coverage in these tasks ($799$ in Taxi1500, $197$ in SIB200 \cite{ng2025modalitymatchingmatterscalibrating}), most of which are low-resource, these improvements demonstrate how our extensions to low-resource language coverage support cross-lingual transfer.
+Given the high language coverage in these tasks ($799$ in Taxi1500, $197$ in SIB200 \cite{ng2026modality}), most of which are low-resource, these improvements demonstrate how our extensions to low-resource language coverage support cross-lingual transfer.

 Generally, while performance gains underscore the utility of our contributions in choosing transfer languages, improvements remain modest and fluctuate between tasks and setups.
 Simply incorporating script distance yields an average performance improvement of $6\%$, the highest among all other setups.
-Moreover, the varying impact of our contributions across different tasks reinforces the insights of \citet{blaschke-etal-2025-analyzing}, where no single setup excels in improving transfer across all tasks.
+Moreover, many improvements do not reach statistical significance, and our additions exhibit variable performance impacts across tasks and setups.
+However, our downstream evaluation has limited scope for assessing our additions.
+While we expand data coverage in URIEL+ for mostly low-resource languages, the downstream tasks primarily cover higher-resource languages already attested in URIEL+ previously.
+Thus, our downstream evaluation on transfer performance does not directly benchmark the expanded language coverage that we contribute.
+Therefore, we turn to task-level patterns to better characterize where our additions are effective.

+The variation in performance gains across tasks is informative and it highlights the conditions under which our additions are most effective.
+For instance, script vectors significantly improve transfer language selection for POS tagging, where differences in writing system hamper transfer performance in morphological tasks \cite{murikinati-etal-2020-transliteration}, and where languages sharing a script tend to share tokenisation behaviour \cite{xhelili-etal-2024-breaking, zhuang-etal-2025-enhancing}.
+Simultaneously, expanded lineage imputation yields gains in tasks which include a larger proportion of medium- and low-resource languages (SIB200, POS2 and DEP2), consistent with the reduced data sparsity of languages in those resource levels.
+Overall, our additions tend to improve transfer where they provide information relevant to the task.
+This finding is consistent with \citet{ng2026modality}, and underscores the importance of multi-faceted approaches to improving data coverage in URIEL+.